How long should I expect to be in therapy?

 Weekly sessions are a great place to start, as it affords us the opportunity to get to know each other and decide how best to proceed.
 During these first few visits we can discuss any changes to frequency that might make sense.

 Some people find that once a week isn’t enough.
 For these clients I offer the opportunity to schedule more frequent sessions, as needed.
+This typically occurs post crisis or loss and can be adjusted as needed.

 How long is a session?